 Special Item Related to Russia The war in Eastern Europe and related sanctions imposed on Russia and related actors by the United States and other jurisdictions required us to commence the orderly wind down of our operations in Russia beginning in the first quarter of 2022.
-As of December 31, 2023, we have ceased operations in Russia and have completed the liquidation of our only subsidiary in Russia.
-As a result, for the twelve months ended December 31, 2022 and 2021, our presentation of segment revenue and Adjusted EBITDA exclude the immaterial impact of our operating results in Russia, as well as the impact of impairments taken to write down the carrying value of assets and liabilities, severance charges, and the assessment of collectability on revenue recognition.
+We ceased operations in Russia in 2022 and have completed the liquidation of our only subsidiary in Russia.
+As a result, for the year ended December 31, 2022, our presentation of segment revenue and Adjusted EBITDA excludes the immaterial impact of our operating results in Russia, as well as the impact of impairments taken to write down the carrying value of assets and liabilities, severance charges, and the assessment of collectability on revenue recognition.
 We consider this to be a non-recurring special item and management has reviewed the results of its business segments excluding these impacts.

-The following table presents revenue and Adjusted EBITDA by segment for the years ended December 31:
+The following tables present revenue, significant segment expenses and Adjusted EBITDA by segment for the years ended December 31, 2024, 2023, and 2022.